 Martin Luther King: Depressed and Creatively Maladjusted

-Every year, around the MLK holiday, Americans celebrate his dream of racial equality.
+Every year, around Martin Luther King Jr. Day, Americans celebrate King's dream of racial equality.
 And each year, some wonder about those aspects of his life's work that have remained unfulfilled.
-Racial equality was only the first of King's three major social goals: the other two, on which he focused in the final years of his life, were aimed at poverty and war.
+Racial equality was only the first of King's three major social goals.
+The other two, on which he focused in the final years of his life, were aimed at poverty and war.
 King didn't just want desegregation; he wanted the government to be much more involved economically to help the poor, and he opposed U.S. military intervention in other countries like Vietnam.

 This latter King—the antiwar, semi-socialist King—was deeply unpopular, so that at his death in 1968, polls indicated most Americans had a negative opinion of him.
 This dichotomy between the acceptable and unacceptable King is often noted, but what is not understood is a deeper question—the question of why King held those views.

 The deeper attitude behind King's philosophy was his view that we should be "creatively maladjusted."
 King was explicit in a sermon on this topic: "Everybody passionately seeks to be well-adjusted," he said. "... but there are some things in our world to which men of good will must be maladjusted ...
 Human salvation lies in the hands of the creatively maladjusted."
 Psychiatrists and psychologists call "adjusted" the intention of fitting in, being accepted, "functioning" well.
 The average teenager is obsessed with being adjusted, but so are adults, more than we care to admit: the average corporate employee, the typical professor, intellectual, television pundit—they are all rewarded for being well-adjusted.
 But this kind of normal thinking, this conformism, is deadly to creativity.
 One never has a new idea; the past is the future; all problems become insoluble dilemmas.